node-medley

 The Queue

-class is dead simple, if you need more control over your tracks list, you must manage the list by yourself and provide a track when the Medley
+class is straightforward, For more control over your tracks list, manage it manually and provide a track when the Medley

 object requires one, see enqueueNext event